sagemath/sage-archive-2023-02-01/src/sage/game_theory/installing_gambit.md

     cd SAGE_ROOT
     ./sage -i gambit

+If the last command fails with `checksum` errors run `sage -sh sage-fix-pkg-checksums`.

-The above steps should download the relative Gambit branch, create a tarbell and then add it to sage.
+The above steps should download the relative Gambit branch (you can of course simply add the corresponding remote branch to your own gambit repo if you have one), create a tarbell and then add it to sage.

 To check that this is worked, in Sage simply type `import gambit`.